felixleopoldo/benchpress/docs/source/usage.rst

 Usage
 **********************

-Benchpress is run as any other Snakemake workflow.
-However, it is built such that all interation should be through a config file, on a Benchpress specific format.
-Read more about that here.
-There are several options for running Snakemake workflows, as stated on Snakemake homepage *"..can be seamlessly scaled to server, cluster, grid and cloud environments, without the need to modify the workflow definition."*
+As Benchpress is a Snakemake workflow, there are several possibilties for running Snakemake workflows, and as stated on Snakemake homepage
+*"..can be seamlessly scaled to server, cluster, grid and cloud environments, without the need to modify the workflow definition."*

-We rely on the config file
-Here we describe the simplest commands to get started, whether you use Docker or run on directly on your machine.
+Here we descrbe some basic steps to get started.
 First head into the benchpress folder by

 .. prompt:: bash

     cd path/to/benchpress

-Depending on if you use  `Docker <https://www.docker.com/>`_ or if you have installed `Snakemake <https://snakemake.readthedocs.io/en/stable/>`_  and `Apptainer (or Singularity) <https://apptainer.org/>`_ on your own machine, proceed as below.
+Depending on if you use  `Docker <https://www.docker.com/>`_ or if you have installed `Snakemake <https://snakemake.readthedocs.io/en/stable/>`_  and `Apptainer (or Singularity) <https://apptainer.org/>`_ natively, proceed as below.

 Docker
 ######

-Start an interative `Docker <https://www.docker.com/>`_ container in the priviliged mode, where the benchpress folder is shared as a volume (here to the folder /mnt which is also set to the working directory).
+Start an interative `Docker <https://www.docker.com/>`_ container in priviliged mode, where the benchpress folder is shared as a volume (here to the folder /mnt which is also set to the working directory).

 .. prompt:: bash